Have Space Suit—Will Travel: Reception

 Floyd C. Gale wrote that the book "is possibly the most unabashedly juvenile of Heinlein's long list ...
 Great for kids, chancy for grownups who don't identify readily with adolescent heroes".

 Film adaptation

 In 2010, it was announced that Star Trek writer Harry Kloor had written a script for a film version and optioned the film rights.
-The film was expected to have come out in 2013, but as of the end of 2013 was still listed as "in development".
+The film was expected to have come out in 2013, but as of 2026 was still listed as "in development".